-Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship—the school’s most prestigious full-tuition award.
-She graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
-Ashley then went on to earn a Master’s Degree in Social Work from the University of Southern California.
+Through hard work and academic achievement, she received an Eckerd College Trustee Scholarship.
+She graduated with honors and went on to earn a Master’s Degree in Social Work from the University of Southern California.

 During her undergraduate studies, she was one of 20 college students selected for the USA Today All-USA Academic Team and was named one of GLAMOUR Magazine’s Top Ten College Women.
-She was also selected as one of the four Golden BR!CK Award winners for outstanding advocacy for community change by DoSomething!.
-As part of their campaign, she was featured on 25 million bags of Cool Ranch Doritos.
+She was also selected as one of the four Golden BR!CK Award winners for outstanding advocacy for community change by DoSomething!

 - New York Times Magazine publishes Three Little Words Essay